 Barcelona is a destination that gets more popular every year and you can see that being reflected in the city image of the Catalan metropolis.
 When many tourists visit the same place, there are usually things to avoid.
 In Barcelona lately, you can find many pickpockets and even some scams taking place against tourists.
 That’s why we created this comprehensive list of what not to do in Barcelona in order to avoid the most common Barcelona Travel Fails.

 Moreover, you can find some useful information on things not to do in Barcelona in order to be respectful towards the locals living in the Catalan capital.

-I live in Barcelona for more than two years now and can see tourists misbehaving every day.
+I live in Barcelona for more than five years now and can see tourists misbehaving every day.
 On the other hand, I also hear about visitors being scammed or being robbed.
-With the following Barcelona travel tips, you can make sure to be this kind of tourists that locals like to see in their town and have an amazing time visiting this sunny city without inconvenient surprises.
+With the following Barcelona travel tips, you can make sure to be this kind of tourist that locals like to see in their town and have an amazing time visiting this sunny city without inconvenient surprises.